aistats/aistats2025/camera.md

   camera-ready deadline, your submission may be excluded from the conference proceedings.
-* If you wish to include any **videos**, provide the public URL where the video is available in the appropriate field of the CMT submission form. **NOTE**: This does not refer to the recorded presentation explaining your paper, which will be submitted/recorded separately, but to any other videos containing, e.g., experimental results.
+* If you wish to include any **videos**, provide the public URL where the video is available in the appropriate field of the OpenReview submission form. **NOTE**: This does not refer to the recorded presentation explaining your paper, which will be submitted/recorded separately, but to any other videos containing, e.g., experimental results.